What is boiler kettling, and how do I stop the noise?

 Indeed, if your boiler is 10 – 15 years old, it usually makes more sense to get a new boiler installed.

-If your home is too hot or cold even when you alter the thermostat then your home will not be at your ideal room temperature.
+If your home is too hot or cold even when you alter the thermostat, then your home will not be at your ideal room temperature.

 If this is the case, your heating is not working as you wish and it needs sorting.

-How you can stop boiler kettling and other noises?
+How can you stop boiler kettling and other noises?

 There are only a couple of ways that you can get rid of boiler noises all on your own.